David Coleman Headley: Tinker, Tailor, American, Lashkar-e-Taiba, ISI Spy

 In the aftermath of the Mumbai attacks the LeT and the ISI faced the heat of international pressure with serious questions being asked about their role in the attacks.
 Demands that Pakistan bring those responsible, including Mir and Major Iqbal, to justice, clamp down on its terrorist proxies and shut down its terrorist infrastructure, were forcefully made by India and the international community, especially countries that had lost their nationals in Mumbai.
 In this milieu, Major Iqbal and Mir developed cold feet and backed away from the Denmark project in early 2009.
 At this stage Major Iqbal, who had met Headley at least twice in connection with the Denmark plot and was very enthusiastic about it, cut off all contact with the latter.
 Headley, however, remained hell-bent on carrying out the Denmark attacks and was left highly disillusioned by the LeT’s decision to abandon the project.

-Headley, through this period, had also been in close contact with a retired Pakistan army officer, Major Abdur Rehman Hashim Syed alias Pasha.
-Abdur Rehman had earlier told Headley that if the LeT decided to ditch the planned Denmark attack, Ilyas Kashmiri, the Al Qaeda-linked leader of Harkat-ul-Jihad-al-Islami (HUJI), would be keen to take it over.
+Headley, through this period, had also been in close contact with a retired Pakistani Army officer, Major Abdur Rehman Hashim Syed alias Pasha.
+Abdur Rehman had earlier told Headley that if the LeT decided to ditch the planned Denmark attack, Ilyas Kashmiri, the Al Qaeda-linked leader of Harkat-ul-Jihad al-Islami (HuJI), would be keen to take it over.
 Abdur Rehman was closely associated with Ilyas Kashmiri.
 Selected and trained by the ISI in the 1980s, Kashmiri was later even given special training by Pakistan’s elite Special Services Group.
 He began his career as a militant in Afghanistan fighting with the ISI-backed mujahideen against the Soviets.
 After the Soviet defeat he was sent by the ISI to Kashmir, from where he hailed, to wage terror against the Indian State.
-He became known for his daring attacks on the Indian army and for taking foreign hostages.
+He became known for his daring attacks on the Indian Army and for taking foreign hostages.
 He evolved into a prized asset of Pakistan’s security establishment.
 However, in the early years of this century he became disillusioned with the ISI, moved away from their wings, formed a new terrorist group known as the 313 Brigade and aligned it with Al Qaeda.

 In February 2009, Headley and Abdur Rehman met with Kashmiri in the Waziristan region of Pakistan and discussed the video surveillance as well as ways to carry out the attack.
 Kashmiri told Headley that he could provide manpower for the operation and that the LeT's participation was not required.
 In May 2009, Headley and Abdur Rehman again met with Kashmiri in Waziristan.
-Kashmiri referred Headley to his contacts in the UK who he said could provide Headley with money, weapons and manpower for the Denmark attack.
+Kashmiri referred Headley to his contacts in the United Kingdom (UK), who he said could provide Headley with money, weapons and manpower for the Denmark attack.
 He asked Headley to convey to the contacts his instructions that it must be a suicide attack and the attackers should prepare martyrdom videos beforehand.
 Kashmiri also directed that the attackers behead captives at the newspaper offices and throw their heads onto the street of Copenhagen to heighten the response from Danish authorities.
 Kashmiri stressed that the Al Qaeda leadership desired that the attack take place as soon as possible.

 In late July and early August 2009, Headley traveled from Chicago to various places in Europe and met with and attempted to obtain assistance from Kashmiri's contacts.
 He again visited Copenhagen and made 13 additional surveillance videos.
 Headley was arrested at O'Hare International Airport in Chicago on 3 October 2009, when he was about to travel to Pakistan to deliver these surveillance videos to Abdur Rehman and Kashmiri.